 Do not proceed until ping using the VPN device is successful.

-Assuming the connection is bridged to a WIFI SSID, connect to it using a PC or Android device, test and fix any internet connectivity issues.
-Test for and fix any DNS leaks.
+Assuming the connection is bridged to a WiFi SSID, connect to it using a PC or Android device, test and fix any internet connectivity issues.
+Test and fix any DNS leaks.
 More comprehensive testing is discussed here.

 When successful, do the same for any other VPN client connections, then test VPN server connections (if used).

 Focus on one connection at a time.
 It is assumed that you have either configured using SecureOffice custom VPN scripts or, done it yourself and have OpenVPN client configuration available and installed on a client PC.